hungaikev/tech-blog/_posts/2017-01-15-postgres-flink-sink.md

 >In order to make state fault tolerant, Flink needs to checkpoint the state.
 Checkpoints allow Flink to recover state and positions in the streams to give the application the same semantics as a failure-free execution.

-We are using a `RocksDBStateBackend` to store our cases.
+We are using a `RocksDBStateBackend` to store our cases while we build them, so we are already stateful and want to take part in checkpointing.

-Once a checkpoint is complete seems like a good place to write to the database: this means we maintain consistency with what Flink has fully processed.
+Given this, once a checkpoint is complete seems like a good place to write to the database: this means we maintain consistency with what Flink has fully processed.

 By letting our sink implement `CheckpointListener.notifyCheckpointComplete(long checkpointId)` we will be notified when a checkpoint is completed.
 On notification we should upsert all cases completed up to, and including, the given checkpoint.